 People have always had a fascination with birds and their ability to fly.
 Historically many cultures, such as New Zealand Maori, Hawaiian, Andean, Native American, European, etc. have all costumed or decorated themselves in real feathers and/or the depiction of feathers.
 Feathers are soft, delicate, surprisingly durable, beautiful objects.
-For decades, I have been collecting individual feathers on my hikes, walks and travels and have accumulated hundreds.
-All sorted by color and size and living in glass jars on my shelves.

 Curious as to how I could use them in my work, I began an investigation into the history of the various ways feathers are attached to fabric.
 This led to a series of small works using the tunic (representing a person) as a basic format.
 Each work was an experiment in the different manners of connecting feathers to cloth.
 At the same time, in the weaving of the tunics, I echoed feather patterns or feather forms using more complicated structures of multi selvedge warp.
 Most feathers are attached in a knotted sequence on threads or cords and then sewn onto the tunic after it is completed.
 I have adapted this method by using a similar knotted sequence, but adding the feathers one at a time as the tunic is being woven.
 This is a very slow, laborious process, but yields different results, a rich fullness that is lacking when the strip of feathers is sewn flat onto the surface.